andrewwvincent/lot-measuring-tool/README.md

 # 🗺️ Lot Measuring Tool

-A web-based Google Maps application for measuring and analyzing school campus areas with precision and ease.
+A **Flask web application** for measuring and analyzing school campus areas using Google Maps with precision and ease.

+> **⚠️ Important:** This is a server-side application that requires local installation and a Google Maps API key.
+It cannot run directly on GitHub Pages.

 ## 🌟 Features